ClimateYukon/Anaconda_setup/Anaconda_linux.md

 `bash Miniconda3-latest-Linux-x86_64.sh`

-Answer Yes to every questions, it will create a base repository name miniconda3
+Answer Yes to every questions, it will create a base repository named miniconda3

 3. Refresh the bashrc so conda command are recognized